Pictarine/electron-picta-search/README.md

 * Add dmg creation
 * Add the possibility to open the app on every screen
 * Add deeplink integration for oauth on every services
+* MouseOver and arrow keyboard keys are now synced

 ## Incoming